 As rabbi, I avoid trying to be a political pundit.
 I read Israel news intensely, but so do many of you.
 I claim no expertise about diplomacy or security policy.
 Still, I think it is appropriate to share some reflections on Jewish communal discourse and recent news.

 First, about John Kerry and his speech, and the resolution.
-Israel has claimed that the US sabotaged them and prodded the UN condemnation, while , and say they successfully moderated the text by adding demands on the Palestinians.
+Israel has claimed that the US sabotaged them and prodded the UN condemnation, while the Americans deny this, and say they successfully moderated the text by adding demands on the Palestinians.
 I cannot say what is true on this point.

 But in general, the Israeli government and some of its supporters have an unduly thin skin: every international critique is biased and implicitly anti-Semitic.
 That’s not so.
 Israel’s stated policy is to favor a two-state solution, yet it manifestly obstructs that path, and several government ministers and its UN ambassador explicitly disavow any Palestinian state.
 In such a context, is it so unreasonable for the US to very occasionally apply a little directed pressure?
 And while, yes, I view “East Jerusalem” differently than Hebron and Nablus, no UN resolution can force any Israeli negotiator to give up the Western Wall.

 Regarding the speech: I know numerous American Jews were hurt by his bluntness.
-Many felt Kerry was unfair toward “the only democracy in the Middle East” while the region is in crisis. : “worry about ISIS and Aleppo, not Amona and Susia,” settler outposts notable for stealing Palestinian land.
+Many felt Kerry was unfair toward “the only democracy in the Middle East” while the region is in crisis.
+Netanyahu basically said: “worry about ISIS and Aleppo, not Amona and Susia,” settler outposts notable for stealing Palestinian land.

 And the parts where he reminded Israel that there simply is no way to square the circle of occupation, settlement, and military dictatorship with human rights and democracy.
-Israel needs to hear it. .
+Israel needs to hear it.
+And from true and loyal friends.
 The only thing I would have added to Kerry’s speech is the Midrashic teaching [Bereshit Rabbah 54.3]:

 עמה תוכחה, אינה אהבהכל אהבה שאין